- Introduction and Contact Information

 - If not settled within 30 workdays, UF can garnish a traveler’s wages through Payroll.

 - The traveler may make payment arrangements for a garnishment deduction until the cash advance is settled completely.

-- Prior to the 30 workdays garnishment, the Travel Department will generate two email notifications regarding the unresolved outstanding debt to the traveler on or around the 10th and 20th workdays upon return to headquarters.
+- Prior to the 30 workdays garnishment, the Travel Department will generate three email notifications regarding the unresolved outstanding debt to the traveler on or around the 10th, 20th, and 29th workdays upon return to headquarters.